CatalystMeher/lifedash/README.md

 - **Focus Timer**: Pomodoro-style timer with automatic logging
 - **Analytics**: Visualize your data with charts and insights
 - **Quick Log**: Fast entry for multiple stats at once
+- **AI Assistant**: Personal AI coach with access to your data for insights and guidance
 - **Dark Mode**: Automatic theme switching

 ## Tech Stack